 Dry skin can be itchy and unpleasant.
 If you’ve lathered on the lotion to no avail, you’re probably fed up with dry skin.
 You don’t have to feel like an alligator.
 It turns out there are a few easy ways to help treat dry skin so you can stop relating to a reptile.

-“I discuss dry skin tips every day with my patients,” said, Katherine Fiala, MD, a dermatologist at Scott & White Healthcare.
+“I discuss dry skin tips every day with my patients,” said, Katherine Fiala, MD, a dermatologist at Baylor Scott & White Clinic – Temple.

 Dr. Fiala and other dermatologists help to treat a number of skin conditions, including dry skin (Xerosis) and eczema.